KARAN-D05/Digital-Pattern-Detector/Detector_v0.2/Readme.md

 </p>

 ## ⚠️Limitations
-- No learning or adaptation, weigt grid is fixed and never changes based on experience.
+- No learning or adaptation, weight grid is fixed and never changes based on experience.
 - No generalization, shifted or  structurally similar patterns are treated as different.
 - Rigid decision boundaries.
 - No memory of past inputs

-## ✔ Why this is not Self-learniing Intelligence or a Perceptron:
+## ✔ Why this is not Self-learning Intelligence or a Perceptron:
 - A perceptron evaluates degrees of similarity and adapts over time, while this system uses the embedded intelligence of its architecture to make decisons.
 Our machine can reason but not improve.
 - This system exhibits embedded intelligence: it can reason about and classify relationships between patterns using fix logical rules.
 However, it is not a self-learning system.